samvera/samvera.github.io/pages/samvera/developer_community/code.md

 title: Code Guidelines
 last_updated: March 30, 2017
 tags: [getting_started]
-sidebar: hydra_sidebar
+sidebar: samvera_sidebar
 permalink: code.html
-folder: hydra
+folder: samvera
 ---

 # Code Guidelines

 ## GitHub workflow, forking and cloning

-To start working on a Hydra codebase quickly, you may wish to fork it to your own organization and then clone it locally.
+To start working on a Samvera codebase quickly, you may wish to fork it to your own organization and then clone it locally.
 This will allow you to push your work up for review and for pull requests.
 The advantage of forking existing codebases is that you can do so without asking anyone and get started quickly.
 The disadvantage is that there's a risk of writing code that only lives in your fork, which -- if you wind up running this in production, or pointing other production code at your fork -- is a surefire way to make your work difficult to upgrade.

-You will probably want to request access to push your work directly to Hydra codebases (see [formalities](formalities.md)).
+You will probably want to request access to push your work directly to Samvera codebases (see [formalities](formalities.md)).

 ## Making changes